patternfly/patternfly-react/CONTRIBUTING.md

 [Open a pull request](https://help.github.com/articles/using-pull-requests/) with a clear title and description against the `master` branch.
 Please be sure to include all of the following in your PR:

-  * Any relevant issues associated with this pull request (`enhacement` issues, `bug` issues, etc.)
+  * Any relevant issues associated with this pull request (`enhancement` issues, `bug` issues, etc.)
   * Storybook documentation
      * Include a link to the design documentation in the [PatternFly Pattern Library](http://www.patternfly.org/pattern-library/) if it exists.
 If a PatternFly design does not exist yet, then provide a description that explains when the component would be used and what goal or task it helps to accomplish.
      * Include the generated Storybook url (from **Step 7**)

-Once your pull request has been reveiwed, if all conditions above have been met your pull request will be approved and merged.
+Once your pull request has been reviewed, if all conditions above have been met your pull request will be approved and merged.

 Please help in ensuring all relevant issues are closed and that any subsequent issues needed have been noted with this pull request.